 Don’t know about you but I’m really looking forward to Christmas and have started my baking already.
 This recipe is the nicest mincemeat and doesn’t boil over during baking.
 It’s adapted from Rose Cousin’s “Cooking Without” recipe book for people avoiding gluten or dairy.
 But I’ve been making it for years because I love it.
 Store this mincemeat in a sterile glass jar.
 If you intend to store for more than a couple of weeks, allow the mincemeat to cool a little before adding a tablespoon of brandy/whiskey.
-Mix well just before bottling in sterile glass jars.
+Mix well just before bottling.
 You can sterilise jars by boiling the lids in water and heating the jars themselves to around 80C in the oven for 15 minutes.

 225g unsulphured sultanas

 110g dried mixed peel (if you avoid citrus, or want to 100% avoid the refined sugar in the peel, use currants or chopped unsulphured apricots instead.

 Rind and juice of 1 orange, organic is possible (if avoiding citrus, use apple juice instead)

 ¼ teaspoon allspice